Skip to main content

 2 mentions Positive Neutral Negative

-• “I'm very familiar with Inti Creates games and I'm almost certain they have a specific pattern where for every majorly good game they release, they also release some game that feels like a quick cash grab made with minimal effort.”
+• “I'm very familiar with Inti Creates games and I'm almost certain they have a specific pattern to their games where for every majorly good game they release, they release some game that could have been made by someone with Unity in a few days and is just a cash grab.”

-• “This is a cash grab release game.
-Nothing majorly offensive, but it's clearly not a game anyone is going to fall in love with.
-You'll play it and get bored quickly.
-The demo did not convince me either.”
+• “This is a cash grab release game; nothing majorly offensive but overtly not a game anyone is going to fall in love with.
+You'll play it and get bored.
+I only have 22 minutes on the full release but the demo did not sell me on it either.”

 • emotional